nakabonne/rhack/README.md

 # rhack
-Would you like to put a sneaky `dbg!` macro into external crates to find out how some internal data structure works?
+Would you like to quickly put a sneaky `dbg!` macro into external crates to find out how some internal data structure works?
 If so `rhack` is for you!

+`rhack` makes it easier to edit external crates code that your project depends on.

 ## Usage